jfy133/Hominid_Calculus_Microbiome_Evolution/README.md

 zcat <SAMPLENAME>.fastq.gz | seqkit grep -f <SAMPLENAME>.list > <SAMPLENAME>.fastq
 ```

-The individual *abpA* and *abpB* sequences used for the BLASt database were then
+The individual *abpA* and *abpB* sequences used for the BLAST database were then
 indexed with bwa for mapping:

 ```bash